CVESD Report

 praised Connecticut and Ohio

-programs that bring in several
+programs that bring in

-trained evaluators to do
+several trained evaluators to

-lengthy visits and link teacher
+do lengthy visits and link

-training to their specific
+teacher training to their

-weaknesses.
-Unions have
+specific weaknesses.
+Unions

-historically fought those ideas,
+have historically fought those

-leery of outsiders and letting
+ideas, leery of outsiders and

-teachers supervise other
+letting teachers supervise

 Pouring more time into